Article updated January 20, 2025

 - Cost Savings: Automating tasks with AI can reduce operational costs and free up valuable resources.

-While AI offers many benefits, it also introduces new security challenges.
-Below are some of the most pressing concerns for SMBs:
+While AI offers many benefits for data security in small business, it also introduces new security challenges.
+Below are some of the most pressing concerns for small businesses:

 1. AI-Driven Cyberattacks

-Cybercriminals are leveraging AI to launch sophisticated cybersecurity threats.
+Cybercriminals are leveraging AI to launch sophisticated cybersecurity and phishing attacks.
 For instance, AI can create highly convincing phishing emails, mimicking your company’s communications to deceive customers or employees.

 Traditional spam filters and firewalls often struggle to detect these advanced tactics.
 And, the new capabilities of generative AI (e.g. ChatGPT and many others) are making the problems even worse.

-To combat this, SMBs need robust cybersecurity tools and security measures, such as AI-driven threat detection systems, that evolve alongside these threats.
+To combat this, small businesses need robust cybersecurity tools and security measures, such as AI-driven threat detection systems, that evolve alongside these threats to protect customer information and data loss.

 2. Resource Constraints

-Investing in AI-enhanced security tools can strain the budgets of SMBs.
-However, solutions like managed security services or open-source AI tools can provide cost-effective ways to stay protected from cyber risk.
+Investing in AI-enhanced security tools can strain the budgets for data security in small busnesses.
+However, solutions like managed security services or open-source AI tools can provide cost-effective ways to stay protected from cyber security risks to critical data.
 Partnering with experienced vendors and security teams specializing in AI-driven cybersecurity can also bridge the resource gap.

 AI relies on large data sets to function, but mishandling sensitive information can lead to data breaches or regulatory violations.
 For example, improperly configured AI tools in healthcare or finance could inadvertently expose sensitive data, which will significantly impact your customer trust.